Universes in Universe / Caravan / 26th São Paulo Biennial

 Press information by the organizers, July 2004

-Yet again, 55 countries from all continents have accepted our invitation to an event that is itself an allusion to Bispo's seminal work, bringing the best and most relevant of their present production to São Paulo.
+55 countries from all continents have accepted our invitation to bring the best and most relevant of their present production to São Paulo.
 Most artists have created new work after preliminary visits to gain onsite knowledge concerning the building and the city.
-In virtually all cases there has been a gratifying exchange of views between the Bienal and the curators from the individual countries.
-Unlike Venice, where the participating nations are left to their own devices and manage their pavilions independently, in São Paulo there is a spatial interaction between the 55 artists of the "national representations" and the 80 artists invited directly by the Bienal.
+There is a spatial interaction between the 55 artists of the "national representations" and the 80 artists invited directly by the Bienal.
 With a total of 135 artists, the Bienal de São Paulo remains one of the biggest international exhibitions.
-The 25th Bienal turned out to be the most highly attended exhibition of contemporary art in the world in 2002 with 670,000 visitors – even ahead of the Documenta in Kassel.
+The 25th Bienal turned out to be the most highly attended exhibition of contemporary art in the world in 2002 with 670,000 visitors.
 This year there will again be a major, systematic program of guided tours to introduce contemporary art to a whole generation of pupils and students, including many from the poorer suburbs of São Paulo.

-In order to emphasize the thematic unity of the overall exhibition, the invited artists and those representing the countries are mixed together on the 25,000 square meters of the spacious Oscar Niemeyer Pavilion, and not artificially separated as in past years.
+In order to emphasize the thematic unity of the overall exhibition, the invited artists and those representing the countries are mixed together on the 25,000 square meters of the spacious Oscar Niemeyer Pavilion.
 So, despite the complexity of individual voices, the end result will be a common concert.

 This arrangement not only helps the visitors to keep their bearings, but also makes it easier to reach a critical mass within each medium.
 Various gravitational centers with their respective specific aesthetic "temperatures" thus develop in the building.
 Crescendi and diminuendi alternate abruptly.